anoma/namada-interface/specs/PUBLISH.md

 - new changelog entry for every package(no changelog for root of the monorepo)
 - new version for every package(packages can have different versions)
-- one tag for every package
+- one tag for all packages

 ## Testing